Contact Information for the William A. Higinbotham Game Studies Collection

 Curatorial activities: selection of collections; acquisitions; integration of collections into university curriculum; author of web content; grants; exhibits; policies.

-I am an Associate Professor of Digital Cultural Studies and member of the Consortium for Digital Arts, Culture & Technology (cDACT).
-I am also a founding principal editor with the Journal of Visual Culture and curator of the William A. Higinbotham Game Studies Collection with Kristen J. Nyitray, Head of Special Collections and University Archives.
+Raiford Guins is a Leeds United Supporter.
+He is also an Associate Professor of Culture and Technology within the Department of Cultural Analysis and Theory at Stony Brook University and member of the Consortium of Digital Art, Culture, and Technology (cDACT).
+In addition, he is a Founding Principal Editor with the Journal of Visual Culture and Curator of the William A. Higinbotham Game Studies Collection with Kristen J. Nyitray, Head of Special Collections and University Archives.

 William A. Higinbotham